Redditor Asks If They're Wrong For Not Wanting Their Dogs Offleash Near Roads

 And it seems like the risks are so worth it

 The notion of training dogs to behave appropriately in various environments is rooted in behavioral psychology.
-According to Dr. Janet Lansbury, parenting expert, "Proper training can help alleviate anxiety for both dogs and their owners, especially in potentially dangerous situations."
 The mother's insistence on off-leash training near roads likely stems from a desire to ensure her dog's safety while navigating these risks.
 However, differing training philosophies can create tension in familial relationships, as seen here.

 However, it seems that her mom takes the dogs' unofficial training for granted